GSDC-Blockchain/Workshop/README.md

     Send multiple addresses to a node, delimited by a comma (,)

+ - **block**

+    Send the whole block (including the header)
+    Blocks and headers have different delimiters for simplicity

   ## Nodes

  - **Seed Node** -> a node that has been in the network for a long time, and is expected to stay in the network